anwarmamat/cmsc330spring18-public/p5/README.md

 **bsearch**
 * **Type:** `fn bsearch<T: Eq + PartialOrd> (lst: &[T], ele: T) -> Option<usize>`
 * **Description:** A simple binary search of a slice.
-Returns the index of the element if it is present, and None if it is not present
+Returns the index of the element if it is present, and None if it is not present.
+You may not use the built in bsearch method of slices or vectors, it must be your own work!

 **get_high_scorers**